Job overview

 Working for our organisation

-Many of our 8,000 staff – who come from 146 different countries - live in the three diverse London boroughs we serve and the majority are from black, Asian and minority ethnic groups.
-More than 400 of them are on apprenticeship programmes and we’re proud to be a London Living Wage employer.
+The majority of our 8,000 staff – who come from 146 different countries - live in the three diverse London boroughs we serve and are from black, Asian and minority ethnic groups.
+Many can and more than 400 of them are on our Ofsted accredited.
+We’re proud to be a employer.

 Detailed job description and main responsibilities